Christoph33one/post-plan-travel/README.md

 ### Sign up
 To fully utilize the features of this site, users are required to register.
 The Navbar provides easy access to the registration form, where users can create a username, set a password, and confirm it by re-entering the pasword for varifction.

 Please note that all registration fields must be filled out before the registration process can be completed.
-The registration form incorporates built-in error handling to ensure that users cannot register without providing all the required information and a pasword with a minimum of 8 characters.
+The registration form incorporates built-in error handling to ensure that users cannot register without providing all the required information and a password with a minimum of 8 characters.

 ![](src/assets/readme-images/signnup%20formpage.png)
 ![](src/assets/readme-images/sign%20up%20form%20apge%20mobile%20size.png)